Cat Doesn’t Trust Me After Vet Visit: Is This Normal?

 They will enjoy cuddling in their familiar bed and blankets which will smell reassuringly of them and their home.
 Spray pheromones on their bedding or plug in a synthetic pheromone diffuser in the home.

-Owners – Keep Calm And Relaxed
+Owners – Keep Calm and Relaxed

 As cat owners, we often underestimate the effect we may have on our cats.
 Our emotions rub off on our pets and they can sense when we’re upset or stressed.
 If you’re anxious about the veterinary visit, it’s likely that your cat will pick up on this, and in turn, worsen their own anxiety.